-Strengthening the muscles around the knee will decrease the stress or strain on the joint itself.
+Strengthening the muscles around the knee will decrease the stress on the joint itself.
 These muscles include the quadriceps at the front of the thigh and the hamstrings at the back of the thigh.
 Both of these large muscle groups get a workout when you climb stairs.
 Your own weight is enough to make stair climbing a challenge.

 For example, chondromalacia patella is a painful condition that results when the cartilage under your kneecap is damaged.
 Another name for this condition is patellofemoral pain syndrome.
 Its most obvious symptom is increasing pain with stair climbing.
-The affected knee can hurt when go up or down stairs.
+The affected knee can hurt when you go up or down stairs.

 These could include stair climbing and other leg-strengthening exercises.
 You may want to avoid sports or activities with a high risk of knee injury, especially if you’re getting older.
-And as mentioned earlier, keep your weight under control to ease the burden on your knees and all your joints.
+And keep your weight under control to ease the burden on your knees and all your joints.